Workers' Compensation in PA

 Provisions of Workers' Comp

-Most state workers' compensation laws will provide the following regardless of where you live.
-But it's best to talk to workers' comp lawyers familiar with PA state laws.
+Most state workers' compensation laws provide the following regardless of where you live.
+But it's best to talk to a workers' compensation lawyer who is familiar with PA state laws.

 • Workers comp benefits are provided for accidental and, in some states, non-accidental job-related injuries.
 Non-accidental injuries include repetitive strain or stress injuries, also known as RSIs.
 Examples of RSIs cover computer-related injuries like carpal tunnel syndrome, tendinitis, tennis elbow, and bursitis.